 Good readers check their understanding as they read.
 As they lose focus, they stop themselves and use a strategy to regain understanding.
 Early readers often do not know this occurs.
-That's why you can teach this strategy.
+They aren’t even aware of it most of the time.
+That’s why you can must teach this strategy.

 These types of questions help readers identify when they lose comprehension.
 It’s a powerful self-monitoring strategy that struggling readers usually don’t know about.
 Teaching it will help them increase reading levels faster.

 It’s fine to self-monitor – to know when you don’t understand, but what next?
 What do you teach students to do when they are aware of their own comprehension breakdowns?

 You can show transitional readers these reading strategies for regaining comprehension.
 Here are a few of the easiest to learn.